Play to Participate

 Participation requirements and obligations and fee

-● Age range: Between 18-old and 30 years● Language: English, fluently● Living in or around Berlin or you can finance your stay in Berlin from 18.09.2025 to 24.09.2025. ● The participation fee is 30€ and must be paid in advance by bank transfer.● Please note that in the case of cancellation by the participants, the participation fee will only be refunded if...
+● Age range: Between 18-old and 30 years● Language: English, fluently● Living in or around Berlin or you can finance your stay in Berlin from 18 - 24 August 2025. ● The participation fee is 30€ and must be paid in advance by bank transfer.● Please note that in the case of cancellation by the participants, the participation fee will not be refunded (with exceptions).

 We recommend that you fill out the form even if you do not meet all the criteria